tommyxu/curator-service-api-client/README.md

 ## Consideration

 * The implementation returned is **Thread Safe**.
-You only need one instance for each service.
-Best used with IoC, like *Spring Framework* or *Guice*.
+You only need one Api-Client instance for each service.
+Best used in  singleton pattern with IoC framework like *Spring Framework* or *Guice*.
-* *CuratorFramework* instance creation is not necessary if you are using *Spring Cloud ZooKeeper*.
-Reuse it.
+* The creation of *CuratorFramework* instance is not necessary if you are using *Spring Cloud ZooKeeper*.
+Re-use it if possible.